 Process for Requesting a Reasonable Accommodation

-An applicant or an applicant’s representative should submit a request for a reasonable accommodation to the Manager of the Leasing and Occupancy Department and not to a Hearing Panel.
+An applicant or an applicant’s representative should submit a request for a reasonable accommodation to the Manager of the Leasing, Occupancy and Compliance Department and not to a Hearing Panel.

 A Tenant or Tenant’s representative shall give a request for a reasonable accommodation to their Property Manager and not to a Hearing Panel.